 Pirates of the Caribbean

-With an indoor line queue and pirate treasures, this classic Disney ride is worth it with or without a FastPass+.
+With an indoor line queue and pirate treasures, this classic Disney ride is worth it.
+And thankfully, you usually don’t need a Lightning Lane Pass for this ride.
 Hop aboard a boat ride filled with scenes from Pirates of the Caribbean, and see if you can find all the places Captain Jack Sparrow is hiding.
 This was the ride that started the film franchise, and it’s quintessentially Disney.
 Make sure it’s part of your Magic Kingdom day.